Cinema Lenses on a Budget

-Imagine you're in the process of actualizing your lifelong cinema dreams, only to be dissuaded by the astonishing prices of camera gear―and I don’t blame you!
-Price tags on camera equipment can be quite discouraging, and it's not uncommon for a lens to cost more than the camera itself, especially if we’re talking cinema glass.
-However, before you throw your dreams of snagging that Academy Award for Best Cinematography in the proverbial trash can, there are plenty of economical, high-quality cinema lens options available to accommodate just about all budgets.
-Let's dive in.
+Imagine you're ready to start actualizing your lifelong cinema dreams, only to be dissuaded at the last second by the astonishing (and prohibitive) prices of expensive cinema camera gear.
+The hefty price tags on cinema camera equipment can be quite discouraging, and it's not uncommon for a lens to cost more than the camera itself, especially if we’re talking cinema glass.
+However, before you throw your dreams of snagging that Academy Award for Best Cinematography into the proverbial (or literal, depending on how your dreams manifest) trash can, consider some of these economical yet high-quality cinema lens options, which can accommodate just about any budget.

 A fan favorite for amateur videographers, as well as filmmakers on a budget, Rokinon is a well-rounded brand with an expansive lens library of wallet-friendly glass options.
 For those looking at the lower end of the price range, Rokinon’s Cine DS lenses are not slouches when it comes to optical performance, and in the right hands they can produce stunning imagery.
 While different focal lengths, as well as lens mounts, will lead to slightly different prices, many of these lenses tend to run below the $500.00 and even $400.00 mark, which is quite the deal when you see how clean and crisp the imagery from this lineup can be.